 Acorns should be identified and labeled with the name of the species (scientific or common).
 If you are unsure, place a leaf from the oak tree into the bag for identification.
 They must also be separated based on whether they were collected from an upland or lowland area.
 (Example: Bur Oak acorns should be in a different bag than Red Oak acorns, and Scarlet Oak acorns collected from a lowland should be in a different bag than Scarlet Oak acorns collected from an upland.)

-Check for damage before placing them in a brown grocery bag.
+Check for damage before placing them in a plastic bag.
+Use of a plastic bag, instead of a paper bag, is to ensure the nuts do not dry out.
 Be sure to attach a tag to each bag listing the species name, date collected and general location of collection.
-Keep the acorns in a cool location, out of the sun.
-Deliver them to our office in Woodstock, or give us a call and we will try to pick them up as soon as possible.
-Thank you!
+Keep the acorns in a cool location, out of the sun, and try to deliver them to our office in Woodstock within a week or two of collection.